It is almost the end of 2012, and I think many of us are

 is YOUR list, no one else’s.
 It is your

 opinion that counts.
-This is the time for self-reflection and self-evaluation.
-Be honest with yourself.
+This is the time for self-reflection and self-evaluation, so be honest with yourself.

 Now that you have your list, take a good hard look at it and